guettli/deadends-of-it/README.md

 In the past there have been AIX, HPUX, Solaris, FreeBSD, NetBSD, ...

-The winner takes it all: Linux
+The winner: Linux for servers.

 # API and Data Exchange